Shoreline Stabilization shoreline signup form

 Bulkheads are driven into the shoreline one foot for every foot exposed.
 Bulkheads have two major drawbacks.
 The first is the high cost of the structure and the second is that they are doomed to massive failure from the forces of nature.
 Wood bulkheads are not recommended.
 Toxins leach out from the treated wood.
 When damaged, floating battering rams escape.

 Plantings may be used to stabilize the area along with the above (hard) practices

 With minimal expense, preparation, and maintenance, wildflowers, grasses, shrubs and trees will hold your property in place.
 Plantings can be incorporated into the riprap, above it, and / or in place of the usual high-maintenance lawn.
 Natural beauty, healthy protection, and wildlife could be your reward.
 You can create attractive yards that will require little or no fertilizer, pesticides or irrigation to keep them healthy and vibrant.
 Suggested species have deep root systems that trap and hold the soil to keep it from washing away.

 AssessmentAnnual assessments are done by project staff in the spring to prioritize sites according to highest need / worst erosion.

 To be eligible for cost share, the shoreline must be located on Lake Kampeska or Lake Pelican, in Codington County, SD.

 In order to be considered for cost share, submit a shoreline signup form.
-Cost share is based on a percentage of the cost for rock riprap, no matter what kind of protection is chosen.
+Cost share is based on a per lineal foot dollar amount based on available funds.
+These funds can be used for any approved shoreline project.
 No retroactive payments can be made on work completed before submission and approval of the projected stabilization.
 Cost share depends on the availability of funds.

 Free consultation is available for sites in Codington County, even when there is no cost share.
 For more information, contact the office.